boriskaus/MAGEMin_C.jl/README.md

 > [!CAUTION]
 > This is the local development version of MAGEMin_C by Boris.
-Most users are probably only interested in the relesed version of the code, which you can find [here](https://github.com/ComputationalThermodynamics/MAGEMin_C.jl) instead.
+Most users are probably only interested in officially the released version of the code, which you can find [here](https://github.com/ComputationalThermodynamics/MAGEMin_C.jl) instead.

 ## Using the julia interface